algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 To maintain quality and consistency, the following rules will be followed:

-- **Test Before Implementing:** Features are first tested in isolated Bubble environments.
+- **Test Before Implementing:** Features are first tested in an isolated Bubble environment (Like a blank page).
 Only once verified will they be merged into the main project.
 - **No-Code Review:** All changes are peer-reviewed within Bubble to ensure adherence to best practices and project standards.
-- **Cross-Platform Testing:** The applicationwill be tested across various devices and browsers to ensure accessibility and responsiveness.
+- **Cross-Platform Testing:** The application will be tested across various devices and browsers to ensure accessibility and responsiveness.
-- **Performance Optimization:** The team will ensure fast load times and a smooth user experience across all platforms.

 ---

 ## 2. Risks and Mitigation Strategies